dynatrace-perfclinics/observability-clinic--unified-analysis/0_Prerequisites/README.md

 To successfully develop Extensions 2.0 and be able to complete this tutorial you will need to sort out some pre-requisites:
 * Admin access to a Dynatrace SaaS or Managed environment (min. version 1.227)
 * A Windows host (virtual machine)
-* OneAgent deployed on the said Windows host
+* OneAgent (min. version 1.227) deployed on the said Windows host
 * A developer certificate and key (to be used for signing your extensions)
 * Either [OpenSSL](https://www.openssl.org/source/) or [dt-cli](https://github.com/dynatrace-oss/dt-cli) on your machine
 * Your root certificate uploaded to Dynatrace and on the OneAgent host